 When Do Children Begin to Count?

 It’s not uncommon to hear toddlers beginning to count.
 As they acquire language, they are also developing a growing awareness of numbers.
-At this early stage, they may be able to rattle off a few numbers, but also may miscount when looking at a collection of objects.
+At this early stage, they may be able to rattle off a few numbers and may miscount when looking at a collection of objects.

-Around ages three to five, children may be able to look at a small number of items and tell you how many there are without needing to count.
+Children may be able to look at a small number of items around ages three to five and tell you how many there are without needing to count.
 For example, if there are three bananas on the counter, they may recognize that there are three without having to count, “One, two, three!”
 Around this age, children also start developing the ability to count on from different starting points, such as beginning at five and counting to ten.
 Giving them lots of opportunities to experiment with numbers is key to helping them develop their counting skills.
 So…how do you do that?

 There are many games you can play with children who are learning to count by rote.
 Adding actions to counting can add some fun to the mix!
 Try tossing a ball back and forth, with each partner saying a number when they catch it.
 Another way to add actions is to say a number then clap.
 Children can do this alone, with a partner, or in a group.
 Try adding in other actions as they count, like stomping their feet or patting their knees.